"I do not play villains... I play very interesting people."

 Augusta National Golf Club, which hosts the Masters each year, has strict rules regarding what nomenclature CBS and its announcers can use when televising the event.
 It's the second cut, not the rough, and patrons, not spectators or fans.
-(One CBS commentator, Jack Whitaker, made the mistake of referring to a "mob" of patrons during a '60s Masters telecast, and was effectively barred from the event thereafter.)
+(One CBS commentator, Jack Whitaker, made the mistake of referring to a "mob" of patrons during a '60s Masters telecast, and was effectively barred from the event for many years thereafter.)

 It was once common for American broadcast and print media to refer to the third golf major of the year as the "British Open".
 At some point in the '90s somebody from the Royal & Ancient must have sent a memo out, because the event is now routinely called "The Open Championship" on both sides of the pond.